Planning and Community Engagement

 The Philadelphia Corporation on Aging connects seniors with gardening programs to keep them active and engaged.

-*This case study is cross-posted under Health & Wellness.
+*This case study is cross-posted under Health and Wellness.

 Age-Friendly Business: Dementia-Friendly Businesses